The ceramic bakers of Spitalfields on Widegate Street

 For more of Metro Girl’s history posts, click here.

-Posted on 4 Jan 2018, in Architecture, History, London and tagged Architecture, history, London, Spitalfields.
+Posted on 4 Jan 2018, in Architecture, History, London and tagged Architecture, East End, history, Spitalfields.
 Bookmark the permalink.
 Comments Off on The ceramic bakers of Spitalfields on Widegate Street.